Living Building Pilot Update

 - Eliminate the existing Seattle Deep Green option (to allow the City and the Living Building and Deep Green Technical Advisory Group time to fully evaluate and develop a new pilot program for Deep Green)

-- Revise the minimum standards of the program related to energy use to align with the new Seattle Energy Code
+- Revise the program’s minimum energy use standards to align with the new Seattle Energy Code

-- Require an independent report to verify compliance
+- Require an independent report from a third-party to verify program compliance

 - Increase the maximum penalty for projects failing to demonstrate full compliance with the standards from 5% to 10% of construction costs

-Meanwhile, we will continue to work with the appointed Technical Advisory Group to develop recommendations for further revisions to the pilot program.
-See the Get Involved section for more information.
+Throughout 2014 we worked with the appointed Technical Advisory Group to develop recommendations for further revisions to the pilot program.
+We are working on a proposal to update the program that will be published in late 2015.

 Encourage the development of innovative green buildings that can: